eilccn/current-weather/README.md

 3. Post an image in response to your prompt.
 4. Remember to tag your post with the exact prompt.

-### CRUD module implementatiion where images can be uploaded and stored in MongoDB Atlas
+### CRUD module implementation where images can be uploaded and stored in MongoDB Atlas
 All uploaded images are stored to a MongoDB Atlas database with unique id, original filename, and content type

 <img src="/client/public/images/mongodb.png" alt="mongodb">